abhidas17695/dweb-objects/README.md

 * Clone this repo.
 * To install dependencies `npm install`
-* To build the bundled javascript file `nom run-script build`.
+* To build the bundled javascript file `npm run-script build`.
 The file dist/objects-bundle.js is the output.

 ##See related: